 First, when a person “Likes” a Facebook page, that person has not only opted-in to receiving status updates from the Jays, but they’re also clearly self-identifying as a Jays fan which gives the Blue Jays’ marketing department a perfectly primed audience to target.
 With more Facebook page “Likes”, the Blue Jays can more efficiently deliver online messages about ticket sales, merchandise, and special events to a highly engaged audience.
 This all translates into more revenue for the Jays’ and more targeted advertising spending.

-The second thing that is a marketer’s dream is word of mouth advertising.
-Socialnumbers.com’s “Talking About” stat quantifies the amount of people mentioning the Blue Jays on Facebook.
+The second thing that is a marketer’s dream is word-of-mouth advertising.
+Socialnumbers.com’s “Talking About” stat quantifies the number of people mentioning the Blue Jays on Facebook.
 The more people that are “talking about” the Jays positively on social media, the greater lure the team has.
 This lure creates hype and demand for tickets and merchandise.
 Also, the extra word of mouth on social media increases the viewership for the games, allowing the owners of the Blue Jays (Rogers Communications) to profit from more lucrative TV commercial sales during the Blue Jays’ television broadcasts.

-The bottom line: building a winner in a country which has one professional baseball team to cheer for can pay off.
+The bottom line: building a winner in a country that has one professional baseball team to cheer for can pay off.
 Big time.